10 Seasonal Spices for Your Autumn MenuArticle posted in: Diet & Nutrition

 Derived from the inner bark of trees in the Cinnamomum genus, cinnamon is one of the most popular and well-known fall spices out there.
 It adds a distinctive flavor to many different baked goods, breakfast cereals and even hot drinks.
 But this aromatic spice also has some valuable health benefits.
 For instance, a recent study, published in the Journal of the Endocrine Society, found that cinnamon may improve blood sugar control among prediabetic people.
 Cinnamon is also known to be loaded with powerful antioxidants such as polyphenols, believed to have disease-fighting capabilities and even help with weight management.

 This Cinnamon Apple Parfait is a great way to get the most out of this delicious fall spice.
 You can also start your fall mornings with a cinnamon-flavored breakfast from Nutrisystem!
-You’ll love our Cinnamon Brown Sugar Oat Square, Cinnamon Streusel Muffin and Cinnamon Roll!
+You’ll love our soft-baked Cinnamon Streusel Muffin and Cinnamon Roll.
+Our Cinnamon Bun Bar is also perfect for tossing in your bag on those busy autumn days!

 Fresh ginger is said to be slightly peppery while simultaneously sweet.
 It adds delicious flavor to food while also serving as a natural antihistamine and decongestant.
 A review of literature, published in Jundishapur Journal of Natural Pharmaceutical Products, has shown some evidence that ginger can help prevent colds, prevent and soothe a sore throat, reduce congestion and reduce inflammation.
 It has also long been used to calm and upset stomach or nausea.
-Add fresh ginger to soups, stir-fries, or even make a cup of ginger tea by learning how to peel it fresh.
+Add fresh ginger to soups, stir-fries, or even make a cup of ginger tea.

 This spice is known for its warm, nutty flavor and can really liven up a number of dishes by adding some sweet and savory zeal.
 Like other fall spices, nutmeg is known to contain powerful antioxidants, says Phytochemistry Reviews.
 Because of this, it has been used in traditional remedies for stomach and kidney disorders.
 While you might think of nutmeg mostly in terms of adding flavor to baked goods, it can also pair well with beef or add unique flavor to certain vegetables like kale or squash.